 They have devised proper systems to ensure compliance with the provisions of allapplicable laws and such systems are adequate and operating effectively.

-The Auditors' Report for fiscal 2017 does not contain any qualificationreservation or adverse remark.
-The Report is enclosed with the financialstatements in this Annual Report.
+The Auditors' Report for fiscal 2022 does not contain any qualificationreservation or adverse remark.
+The Report is enclosed with the financial statements inthis Integrated Annual Report.

-The Secretarial Auditors' Report for fiscal 2017 does not contain anyqualification reservation or adverse remark.
+The Secretarial Auditors' Report for fiscal 2022 does not contain anyqualification reservation or adverse remark.
 The Secretarial Auditors' Report is enclosedas Annexure 5 to the Board's report.

 6. Corporate social responsibility (CSR)